pl453s/linux-mint-gnome/README.md

 # If a theme is incompatible and makes crash GDM3, login to another TTY and run:
 bash /path/to/gdm3-reset
 ```
-- These tools will be embeed in the 'gnome-customization' package soon.
+*These command-line tools will be embedded in the 'gnome-customization' package soon.*

 ## Remaining work